pmarik/kogo-gatsby/src/pages/index.md

 templateKey: index-page
 title: KOGO
 image: /img/kogopackage.min.png
-heading: Organic ground coffee cherries
+heading: Organic coffee cherries
-subheading: 'Get all-natural sustained energy, and help support independent growers'
+subheading: "Helping you, helping the world"
 button_text_1: Power Up Now
 # description: >-
 #   Kaldi is the ultimate spot for coffee lovers who want to learn about their